-Bringing the World to Pittsburgh for over 80 Years
+Bringing the World to Pittsburgh for nearly 90 Years

 As early as 1929, a small group of Pittsburgh residents with a deep interest in international issues met informally to discuss foreign affairs.
 Two years later, four women – Mabel L. Gillespie, Letitia Hunter, Eleanor P. Kelly, and Ruth Crawford Mitchell – decided to form a branch of the New York-based Foreign Policy Association (FPA) to stimulate interest in foreign affairs in the Pittsburgh community.